Understanding Intrinsic Robustness Using Label Uncertainty

 Figure \ref{fig:cifar10h vis} shows the label uncertainty scores for several images with both the soft labels from CIFAR-10H and the original class labels from CIFAR-10 (see Appendix \ref{sec:other exp} for more illustrations).
 Images with low uncertainty scores are typically easier for humans to recognize their class category (first row of Figure \ref{fig:cifar10h vis}), whereas images with high uncertainty scores look ambiguous or even misleading (second and third rows).
 Figure \ref{fig:hist} shows the histogram of the label uncertainty distribution for all the $10,000$ CIFAR-10 test examples.
 In particular, more than $80\%$ of the examples have label uncertainty scores below $0.1$, suggesting the original class labels mostly capture the underlying label distribution well.
 However, around $2\%$ of the examples have label uncertainty scores exceeding $0.7$, and some $400$ images appear to be mislabeled with uncertainty scores above $1.2$.

 We hypothesize that ambiguous or misleading images should also be more likely to be misclassified as errors by state-of-the-art machine learning classifiers.
 That is, their induced error regions should have larger that typical label uncertainty.
-To test this hypothesis, we conduct experiments on CIFAR-10 and CIFAR-10H datasets.
-More specifically, we train different classification models, including intermediate models extracted at different epochs, using the CIFAR-10 training dataset, then empirically compute the standard risk, adversarial risk, and label uncertainty of the corresponding error region.
+To test this hypothesis, we conduct experiments on CIFAR-10 and CIFAR-10H datasets. \xnote{Based on our response, I think we should make the hypothesis more general to any "desirably-leanrned classifier" instead of just state-of-the-art.
+For testing this hypothesis, I think it is still justifiable by mostly examining it on state-of-the-art classifiers, and reasonably infer the behavior of a desirably-learned classifier.} More specifically, we train different classification models, including intermediate models extracted at different epochs, using the CIFAR-10 training dataset, then empirically compute the standard risk, adversarial risk, and label uncertainty of the corresponding error region.
 The results are shown in Figure \ref{fig:label uncertainty vis} (see Appendix \ref{sec:details} for experimental details).